zshallow/firerouter/README.md

 Claude Sonnet 4, to lower your average request costs, or even between multiple variations of the same model, with different processor chains!

+There is similarly a `random` processor you can use to more easily specifically randomize your processor chains.

 ## Running

 Git clone the project normally (like you did ST), install deps with `npm i`,